Summary

 What days is Tiwanaku open?

-How big is the Sun Gate of Tiahuanaco?
+How tall is the Sun Gate of Tiahuanaco?

 The Tiwanaku Archaeological Site is located in the Tiahuanaco Community, 72 kilometers from the city of La Paz.
 Tiwanaku means in Aymara “stone in the center” probably because it was considered that the sacred citadel was located in the center of the world, which would justify its importance.